John Reith, 1st Baron Reith: Early life

 During Reith's convalescence, E W Moir referred him to a post at Pearson's project constructing the cordite factory HM Factory Gretna, comprising the fixing of contracts, estimating of costs, taking out quantities, and inspection of materials.
 In February 1916, he went to work at Remington Arms, Eddystone, Delaware County, Pennsylvania who were manufacturing the Pattern 1914 Enfield Mk 1 rifle for the British government.
 He spent the next two years in the United States, supervising armament contracts, and became attracted to the country.
 He was promoted to captain in 1917, before being transferred to the Royal Marine Engineers in 1918 as a major.
 He returned to the Royal Engineers as a captain in 1919.

 Reith resigned his Territorial Army commission in 1921.

-At the end of the war Reith returned to Glasgow as general manager of an engineering firm.
+He returned to Glasgow as general manager of an engineering firm.
 In 1922, he returned to London, where he started working as secretary to the London Conservative group of MPs in the 1922 general election.
 That election's results were the first to be broadcast on the radio.

 British Broadcasting Company

 Reith had no broadcasting experience when he replied to an advertisement in The Morning Post for a general manager for an as-yet unformed British Broadcasting Company in 1922.
 He later admitted that he felt he possessed the credentials necessary to "manage any company".
-He managed to retrieve his original application from a post box after re-thinking his approach, guessing that his Aberdonian background would curry more favour with Sir William Noble, the Chairman of the Broadcasting Committee.
+He managed to retrieve his original application from a post box after re-thinking his approach, guessing that his Aberdonian background would carry more favour with Sir William Noble, the Chairman of the Broadcasting Committee.

 In his new role, he was, in his own words, "confronted with problems of which I had no experience: Copyright and performing rights; Marconi patents; associations of concert artists, authors, playwrights, composers, music publishers, theatre managers, wireless manufacturers."